Ritesh-Kumar-Rai/first_git_repo/README.md

 # first_git_repo
+Hare Krsna, <br>
-Hare Krsna, This is just a Demo
+This is just a Demo